Burned Trees Near County Roads

 PG&E Hazardous Tree Removal Efforts

 PG&E is finished felling thousands of dead and dying trees in the burn areas that could contact power lines.
-The utility’s free wood hauling program for qualifying logs that PG&E felled is still active.
-Go to PG&E’s website for more information.
+If you have questions about trees that were cut by PG&E on your property, call PG&E's vegetation management hotline at 1-888-421-1700.

 Contact Air Quality District About Open Burns to Remove Green Waste